 Does ZoomInfo have a free version or trial?

 Yes, on both counts — with limits.
-ZoomInfo offers a free tier called ZoomInfo Lite, which provides access to its database with 10-25 monthly credits, a Chrome extension, and HubSpot integration.
+ZoomInfo Lite is a permanent free tier that provides access to its database with 10 monthly credits, a Chrome extension, and HubSpot integration.
 There's no time limit or credit card required.
-ZoomInfo also offers a short free trial of its paid platform (typically 14 days, with automatic billing if you don't cancel before it ends).
-However, 10-25 credits per month is extremely limited for any real sales workflow.
-Most teams outgrow Lite within a week of serious prospecting.
+ZoomInfo also offers a 7-day free trial of its paid platform with no credit card, which ends automatically.
+Ten credits a month is extremely limited for any real sales workflow, so most teams outgrow Lite within a week of serious prospecting.

 Does ZoomInfo charge per seat?